BG3-Community-Library-Team/bg3-community/Screenarchery/Screenarchery-ref.md

 - [Script Extender](https://github.com/Norbyte/bg3se/releases/tag/updater-20240430) by Norbyte
-  - Needed for most tools, also enabling the console with BG3MM opens up the option to input commands
+  - Required framework for most tools.
+Also allows you to open the console so you can input commands.

 - [MCM (Mod Configuration Menu)](https://www.nexusmods.com/baldursgate3/mods/9162) by Volitio
-  - Needed for the in-game menus of many of the mods in here
+  - Required UI framework for most of the following mods.

 - [EasyCheat](https://www.nexusmods.com/baldursgate3/mods/9827) by Aahz
-  - In-game UI for access to cheaty things, including a searchable item spawner, teleportering to any level, party menu, etc
+  - In-game UI that lets you access cheaty things.
+Includes searchable item spawner and a teleport feature that takes you to any in-game trigger point.

 - [Native Camera Tweaks](https://www.nexusmods.com/baldursgate3/mods/945) by Ershin
   - Native open source plugin providing several camera tweaks.
 Unlocked camera pitch, zoom, controller stick deadzone